-- 1. Clean any dirt or debris from the slots of the shock adjusting collar (A). - Using the adjusting wrench, turn the adjusting collar (A). - For measurements less than the specified value, decrease the preload on the spring by turning the adjustment collar counter-clockwise on the shock.
+- 1. Clean any dirt or debris from the slots of the shock adjusting collar (A). - 2.
+Using an adjusting wrench, turn the adjusting collar (A). - 3.
+For measurements less than the specified value, decrease the preload on the spring by turning the adjustment collar counter-clockwise on the shock.
 If more than the specified value, increase the preload on the spring by turning the adjustment collar clockwise on the shock.